← All articles

 Communities are the next lever.
 Forums, Slack groups, Discord servers, and subreddits full of your target audience exist and allow helpful contributions.
 Spend a week answering questions in that space before you mention the course.
 When you do mention it, link to a free preview lesson rather than directly to checkout.
 Demonstration beats description.

-Finally, price early enrollees at a lower rate in exchange for honest feedback.
+Price early enrollees at a lower rate in exchange for honest feedback.
 Make this explicit: you are looking for people who will complete the first version and tell you what was unclear.
 Early students get a better price; you get the testimonials and iteration data that make the second launch easier.
-Set a clear expiry date on the early price so there is a reason to decide now rather than later.